Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 # This repository is no longer maintained!

 this repository is no longer maintained.
-A new implementation of BayesFit is available at:
+A new implementation of BayesFit (in python) is available at:

 https://github.com/andreashlarsen/BayesFit/